MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/asysco-zos-migration-content.md

 - A second methodology is to move applications from the mainframe to Azure gradually, with complete transition as the ultimate goal.
 This tactic provides savings per application, and lessons learned to convert each application can help with subsequent conversions.

 Modernizing each application on its own schedule can be more relaxed than converting everything at once.
-If regaining time on the mainframe is a goal, this stepped method can also provide more processing cycles on the mainframe as applications convert to Azure.
+If regaining time on the mainframe is a goal, the stepped method can provide more processing cycles on the mainframe as applications convert to Azure.
 Eventual starvation of the mainframe can highlight the need to retire the mainframe expense.

 ## Considerations